KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 5. Taxonomy assignment: BLASTP
 ------------------------------

-Autometa assigns a taxonomic rank to each contig and then takes only the contig belong to the specified kingdom (either bacteria or archaea) for binning.
+Autometa assigns a taxonomic rank to each contig and then takes only the contig belonging to the specified kingdom (either bacteria or archaea) for binning.
 We found that in host-associated metagenomes, this step vastly improves the binning performance of Autometa (and other pipelines) because less eukaryotic or viral contigs will be binned into bacterial bins.

-The first step in assigning taxonomy to the contigs is good old BLASTP of the ORFs.
-This can be accelerated using `Diamond <https://github.com/bbuchfink/diamond>`_.
+The first step for contig taxonomy assignment is a local alignment search of the ORFs against a reference database.
+This can be accelerated using `diamond <https://github.com/bbuchfink/diamond>`_.

 Create a diamond formatted database of the NCBI non-redundant (nr) protein database.